agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Note**: Another insanely hard paragraph.

-**Claim**: Individuals get diminishing marginal utility from income
+**Claim**: Individuals get diminishing marginal utility from income.

-**re-write Claim**: Marginal utility of a good or service declines as its supply increases
+**re-write Claim**: Marginal utility of a good or service declines as its supply increases.

 **Note**: "Marginal" throwing me off.
 I feel better once I remove that word Spent 1 hr on understanding how to actually answer this claim.

-**re-write Claim**: Increase in utility of a good, decreases, as supply increases
+**re-write Claim**: Increase in utility of a good, decreases, as supply increases.

 **re-write Claim**: Increase in "utility" of a good diminishes, as "supply increases"